NEXT FLIGHT -April 21, 2018 - Mission 19

 Darlene High of the Chesapeake Bank made a donation on behalf of the bank to Cdr.
 Jack Greenhalgh, USN Ret., representing Honor Flight.

 This is a very meaningful event for our chapter members to support.
-If you’d like to help on the VIPMOAA team, please let us know by e-mail or by calling Jack Greenhalgh, who is an active member of VIPMOAA, as well as, a member of the Board of Directors of our local Honor Flight.
-To participate in the send-off, you need not register ahead-of-time with Honor Flight.
-But guardians and veteran-attendees do need to register in advance - see Honor Flight contact info/Honor Flight website.
+If you’d like to help support Honor Flight directly, contact Jack Greenhalgh, who is an active member of VIPMOAA, as well as, a member of the Board of Directors for HFHTVA.
+To participate in the send-off, you do not need to register ahead-of-time with Honor Flight.
+But guardians and veteran-attendees DO need to register in advance - see Honor Flight contact info/Honor Flight website.

 VIPMOAA POINT OF CONTACT: